Code-Mode MCP

 Search.
 Read.
 Execute.
 That is the entire API surface.

-The agent discovers integrations, fetches TypeScript declarations for the ones it needs, then writes and runs code in a sandbox.
+The agent discovers integrations, fetches TypeScript declarations for the ones it needs, then writes and runs code in a managed execution environment.
 No upfront loading.

 1